walterhiggins/WMPJS/book-outline.md

     if a player breaks a block while either sneaking OR flying then the block yields 2 cookies.

-How would we write such a rule in Javascript?
+How would we write such a rule in JavaScript?
 Well let's refine the statement above.
 Remember, Minecraft is event-driven so we want our rule to be enforced whenever any block is broken.
 The statement might be better written in English as:

     when a block is broken
         if the player is flying or the player is sneaking then the block yields 2 cookies.

-In Javascript you write it like this:
+In JavaScript you write it like this:

 @@listing stealthCookies_v1.js Cookies for Ninjas.